 We would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following:

-- The right to data portability – You have the right to request that we transfer the data that we have collected to another organisation, or directly to you, under certain conditions
+- The right to data portability – You have the right to request that we transfer the data that we have collected to another organization or directly to you under certain conditions.

 - CCPA (California Consumer Privacy Act)

 Under these policies and acts, among other rights, consumers have the right to:

 - Request that a business that collects a consumer’s personal data disclose the categories and specific pieces of personal data that a business has collected about consumers